antonio-hickey/no-more-smooth-brain/C/C_Book/chapter_1/section_5/notes.md

 File Copying
 ---
 Given getchar & putchar, we can write a program to copy it's input into it's output one character at a time.

+A better way to write this would be to skip the assignment of `C`, and just `getchar()` in the test part of the while loop.
+This way centralizes the input there, and is now only one refrence to `getchar` shrinking the program.